I Compared 6 GIS Software to Find the Best for Mapping

 Is Global Mapper Pro better than QGIS?

-Global Mapper Pro excels in handling large datasets, LiDAR processing, and terrain analysis with an intuitive interface, making it ideal for industries like forestry and surveying.
+Global Mapper Pro excels in handling large datasets, LiDAR processing, and terrain analysis, thanks to its intuitive interface, making it an ideal choice for industries such as forestry and surveying.
 However, QGIS offers more extensive plugin support, better cartographic tools, and a strong open-source community.

 Which is better, QGIS or ArcGIS?